What is de Quervain’s Tenosynovitis?

 - Take frequent breaks when doing repeated hand and thumb actions.

-- Avoid repetitive hand motions, such as heavy grasping, wringing, or turning and twisting movements of the wrist.
+- Avoid repetitive hand motions, such as heavy grasping, wringing, or turning and twisting wrist movements.

 Your physiotherapist or doctor may suggest that you wear a unique forearm and thumb splint called a thumb spica splint.
 This splint keeps the wrist and lower joints of the thumb from moving.
 The brace allows the APL and EPB tendons to rest, giving them a chance to begin to heal.